-It’s only a 30-minute flight from Maun to Seba, making it an ideal family getaway for a weekend, especially when OUR pilot-to-be gets to ride shotgun as he builds his relationship with the 30-odd Wilderness Air pilots whom he has grown quite fond of over the years of flitting in and out of the Delta with me.
+It’s only a 30-minute flight from the town of Maun to Seba Camp, making it an ideal family getaway for a weekend, especially when OUR pilot-to-be, Kb, gets to ride shotgun as he builds his relationship with the 30-odd Wilderness Air pilots whom he has grown quite fond of over the years of flitting in and out of the Delta with me.

-We’re met at the Seba airstrip by Moffat, our guide, and Precious, the Bush Buddy manager at camp, a programme run in our Wilderness camps specifically aimed at looking after young children on safari.
-Precious happily whisks our kiddies away after they disembark the still-running Cessna Caravan; the next time we laid eyes on them they were perched up on the game drive vehicle with Precious at their side, ready to rock and roll.
-“Impala,” shouts Jade, which was the first of a few species we spotted as we headed into camp.
+We’re met at the Seba airstrip by Moffat, our guide, and Precious, the Bush Buddy manager, a programme run by Wilderness Safaris, in some of their Wilderness camps specifically looking after young children on safari.
+Precious happily whisked our kiddies away after disembarking the still-running Cessna Caravan; the next time we laid eyes on them, they were perched up on the game drive vehicle with Precious at their side, ready to rock and roll.
+“Impala”, shouts Jade, which was the first of a few species we spotted as we headed into camp.

-Our family room was spacious enough for a whole tribe, but our focus was on the massive blue swimming pool which was playfully guarded by a friendly baboon and her family who made way as soon as the De Villiers troop arrived.
+Our family room was spacious enough for a whole tribe, but still, we focused on the massive blue swimming pool, playfully guarded by a friendly baboon and her family, who made way as soon as our family ‘troop’ arrived.

 “What you help a child to love can be more important than what you help them to learn” ~African proverb

-Day Two had fishing on the cards in hippo-crowded waters, but luckily they knew their side of the pond so all was deemed safe before setting off.
-After a quick explanation for Jade, involving the eating habits of hippo and why buffalo were not part of their favourite snack list, we were at our spot and pulling in fish practically before the lures even touched the water.
-Even Jade managed to yank at least ten fish out in only an hour, even though she was quite concerned that all fish must be returned in good health to get dinner ready for their babies!
+Day Two had fishing on the cards in hippo-crowded waters, but luckily they knew their side of the pond, so all was deemed safe before setting off.
+After a quick explanation for Jade, involving the eating habits of hippos and why buffalo were not part of their favourite snack list, we were at our spot and pulling in fish practically before the lures even touched the water.
+Even Jade managed to yank at least ten fish out in an hour, even though she was pretty concerned that all fish must be returned in good health to prepare dinner for their babies!

-Family safaris definitely top the charts for the most kiddie bizarre questions, not to mention insane statements that sometimes are just easier to run with than explain.
-However to experience the African savannah in all her glory, with your family by your side, is certainly a formula for the Life-Changing Experiences we all dream of and chase after!
+Family safaris top the charts for the most kiddie-bizarre questions, not to mention insane statements that are sometimes easier to run with than explain.
+However, to experience the African savannah in all her glory, with your family by your side, is indeed a formula for the Life-Changing Experiences we all dream of and chase after!